Angel Wings (Khrusty)- Recipe

 - Pull one end through the slid, to form a twist.

-- Heat the oil to about 200 degrees (to test the oil, drop in one piece of dough, and if it starts to sizzle, the oil is ready).
+- Heat the fat to about 200 degrees (to test it, drop in one piece of dough, and if it starts to sizzle, the temperature is ready.

 - Fry for one minute on one side.